-Killer's attorneys move to appeals court to stay execution
+Appeals court denies stay of execution for Virginia man

 RICHMOND, Va.
-(AP) — Lawyers are asking a federal appeals court to stay next week’s planned execution of a Virginia man.
+(AP) — A federal appeals court has denied a stay of execution for a convicted killed scheduled to be put to death next week in Virginia.

-Ricky Gray’s attorneys filed the emergency motion late Thursday after a federal judge refused Tuesday to halt the Jan.
-18 execution.
+The 4th Circuit U.S. Court of Appeals in Richmond issued a one-sentence order on Friday denying a request from Ricky Gray’s lawyers to stay his execution, which is set for Wednesday.

-Gray’s attorneys argue he still has the right to challenge Virginia’s lethal injection methods as “cruel and unusual punishment.”
-The lawyers claim the state’s use of midazolam could be considered “torture” because it cannot effectively render him unconscious before death and has been implicated in several “botched” executions.
+Gray’s lawyers filed the motion Thursday after a federal judge refused to halt the execution.
+The lawyers want to challenge Virginia’s lethal injection methods.

-U.S. District Judge Henry E. Hudson had said that Gray failed to show that he is likely to win his case.
+Lisa Fried, one of Gray’s attorneys, said in a statement that his defense team will continue to challenge the planned execution.

 Most Read Stories